 Grilling cevapcici on the gas grill

-Cevapcici - a story from the Balkans
+Cevapcici on the Grill – a Story from the Balkans

 The word “Cevapcici” comes from Serbo-Croatian and means something like “small sausages”.
 In fact, they are not sausages in the classic sense.
 They are made from a mixture of beef, lamb or pork.
 The meat is finely chopped and mixed with onions, garlic and spices.
 Then you form rolls or balls and place them on the grill.

-When grilling, the right temperature and duration are important.
+When grilling cevapcici, the right temperature and duration are important.
 The grill shouldn't be too hot, otherwise the cevapcici will burn on the outside while they are still raw on the inside.
 A medium heat is ideal.
 The grilling time varies depending on the thickness and type of meat.
 On average they take around 7 to 10 minutes.

 This is how Cevapcici grills on the gas grill - one of the gas grill recipes from the Balkans